fenguoerbian/MyOncoBayes2/README.md

 ## Installation

-You can install the development version of OncoBayes2 like so:
+You can install the development version of my modified OncoBayes2 like
+so:

 ``` r
 remotes::install_github("fenguoerbian/MyOncoBayes2")